Skip to content

 Training

-The runner connects pretrained models with Hugging Face datasets or labelled local tables, using sequence and label columns to build task-aware batches.
+The runner connects pretrained checkpoints with Hugging Face datasets or labelled local tables, using sequence and label columns to start supervised training.

 Python